ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 #### Webpack Encore

-If you use [webpack Encore](https://github.com/symfony/webpack-encore), you can use the following configuration:
+If you use [Webpack Encore](https://github.com/symfony/webpack-encore), you can use the following configuration:

 ```js
 const { CKEditorTranslationsPlugin } = require( '@ckeditor/ckeditor5-dev-translations' );